SAP-archive/gologger/README.md

 go get github.com/SAP/gologger
 ```

 By default the logger is configured to output to default standard output file.
+This behavior could be changed by
+creating an instance of the logger and passing a different output.
 The logger provide methods for writing 5 different types of messages to the configured output.

 Print debug message "Hello world, Jon Snow" to standard output.
 ```go